binhxn/binhxn/README.md

 - I do things with **React**, **React Native**, and **Typescript** 🔥
 - Always intrigued with design systems ✨
-- Currently learning Cypress 🛠️
+- Making my way through Cypress 🛠️

 ## Tools I Use